-At the beginning of 2023, the Company decided to combine the United States and Canadian operating divisions into a single North American Division as part of its strategy to streamline and unify operational, technical and administrative systems and processes in order to enhance the Company's financial efficiency, accountability and operational performance.
-This change will result in a modification to the Company's presentation of its financial and operating results commencing with the interim financial statements and management's discussion and analysis for the three months ending March 31, 2023.
+At the beginning of 2023, the Company combined its United States and Canadian operating divisions into a single North American division as part of its strategy to streamline and unify operational, technical and administrative systems and processes in order to enhance the Company's financial efficiency, accountability and operational performance.
+This change resulted in a modification to the Company's presentation of its financial and operating results commencing with the interim financial statements and management's discussion and analysis for the three months ended March 31, 2023.